Neurotica

 Sometimes the truth does.

-Either way, something relaxes.
+Either way, something softens.